CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 The current release "ProlateSpheroidv0.9" is the release corresponding to the submission of the manuscript.

+See the "vectorized" branch for a faster implementation of the code.

 The code is written in Python and uses "A.L.
 Van-Buren, Mathieu and spheroidal wave functions fortran programs for their accurate calculation., (n.d.). https://github.com/mathieuandspheroidalwavefunctions." for the expansion coefficients with the Meixner and Schafke normalization scheme, and the prolate spheroidal radial functions of the first and second kind and their derivatives, <br><br>